64kramsystem/saveriomiroddi.github.io/_posts/2017-12-23-Shell-scripting-adventures-part-3.md

 ### Menus

 A menu should be used when you want the user to select one option from a list, such as for navigating a program.

-### Check list

-A check list allows a user to select one or more options from a list.